ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

 * string (ie. "1 s")
   interpreted as a UnitValue (time)

-"sampling_policy" :
+"sampling_policy":
 ^^^^^^^^^^^^^^^^^^^

-string indicating the method of smapling to be used. accepted values are :
+string indicating the method of sampling to be used. accepted values are:

 * "on_t_sample"
 * "on_iteration"
 * "on_interval"
 * "no_sampling"

-"sampling_interval" :
+"sampling_interval":
 ^^^^^^^^^^^^^^^^^^^^^

 in-simulation time step to be used for the sampling.